We have already reviewed the basics of sexual market value.

-If you’re serious about maximizing your potential, think if you can move into places, workplaces, or cultural niches where your background and culture are dominant.
+If you’re serious about maximizing your potential, think about whether you can move into places, workplaces, or cultural niches where your background and culture are dominant.

 Hack 4: Think of A Mating Goal, Then Pick A Place

-Humans have a vast array of sexual behavior they can select from.
+Humans have a vast array of sexual behaviors they can select from.

 And what they select tends to be in good part determined by the culture.